 - Vertebral Body

-The body of each vertebra is separated from that of its neighbour by an inter-vertebral disc.
+The body of each vertebra is separated from that of its neighbor by an intervertebral disc.
 The discs themselves are filled with a soft, inner core (the nucleus pulposus) and act as shock absorbers.
 A Slipped, or Herniated, Disc occurs when the inner core spurts out through a tear in the hard, outer layer (the annulus fibrosis).

-The vertebral foramen is a hole through which the spinal cord passes (note: the plural of foramen is foramina).
-The foramina of all the vertebrae line up to form a continuous, three dimensional hole known as the spinal canal, which runs from the brain to the base of the spine.
+The vertebral foramen is a hole through which the spinal cord passes (note: the plural of the foramen is foramina).
+The foramina of all the vertebrae line up to form a continuous, three-dimensional hole known as the spinal canal, which runs from the brain to the base of the spine.